Responsible coordination infrastructure needs clear boundaries.

 Consent traces, append-only audit logs, and explicit actor boundaries keep the approach partner-safe.

-The current approach stays inside descriptive outputs so practice teams can inspect a packet without inheriting hidden clinical judgments.
+The current approach stays inside descriptive, workflow-facing outputs so teams can inspect packet history without inheriting hidden clinical judgments.

 The record should always answer four questions.

-Who acted, what changed, when it happened, and which packet was affected.
-That is the minimum ethical bar for a system that touches patient intake and care coordination.
+Who acted, what changed, when it happened, and which packet moved.
+That is the minimum ethical standard for a coordination layer touching patient intake and GP-led workflow.